Vocal cord paresis: Trauma

-VF paresis can result from trauma to one of more laryngeal nerves during intubation, surgery (e.g. thyroidectomy, spine surgery, carotid endartectomy, vagal nerve stimulator implantation), injection of botulinum neurotoxin, or penetrating neck trauma.
+VF paresis can result from trauma to one of more laryngeal nerves during intubation, surgery (e.g. thyroidectomy, parathyroidectomy, spine surgery, carotid endarterectomy, vagal nerve stimulator implantation), injection of botulinum neurotoxin, or penetrating neck trauma.

 Thyroid disease

 Causes of VF paresis also include diseases of the thyroid gland, such as hypothyroidism, goiter, and thyroiditis.

 Systemic neurologic diseases

 Several neurological diseases can cause VF paresis including: